Legal guide for company directors and CEOs in Austria

 Further obligations may be conferred on the supervisory board by the articles of association or by a shareholder resolution.

 There are few restrictions on who can become a director.
-In particular, a director is not required to reside in Austria and does not have to be of a certain nationality.
+In particular, a director of a private limited company, or a flexible company, both as managing director as well as supervisory board member (if the company has a supervisory board), is not required to reside in Austria and does not have to be of a certain nationality.
 Only a physical person with full legal capacity can be appointed as a director.
 A legal entity or a partnership may not be appointed.
 Special provisions apply to directors who are shareholders.
 A company may have one or more directors.
 Usually, the articles of association determine the number of directors.

-4. How is a director appointed/supervisory board member appointed?
+4. How is a director / supervisory board member appointed?

-A notification of the appointment, signed by the director(s), together with certified evidence of the appointment (e.g. a certified shareholder resolution), as well as a certified sample signature of the director, must be filed with the Commercial Register.
+A notarially certified notification of the appointment, signed by the director(s) authorized to represent the company, together with a notarially certified evidence of the appointment (e.g. a certified shareholder resolution), as well as a notarially certified sample signature of the relevant director, must be filed with the Austrian Commercial Register (Firmenbuch) without undue delay after the appointment.

-For the filing of the notifications of appointment described above, a small registration fee must be paid by the company.
+For the filing of the notifications of appointment described above, a small registration fee must be paid by the company to the competent companies’ register court (Firmenbuchgericht).

-A director or supervisory board member may be removed at any time by a shareholder resolution.
+A director or supervisory board member may generally be removed at any time by the shareholders through a shareholder resolution.
+This does not apply to directors, which are at the same time shareholders of the company and appointed in the realm of the company’s articles of association.

-Notification of removal or resignation of a director or member of the supervisory board, signed by the new or remaining director(s), must be filed with the Commercial Register.
+Notification of removal or resignation of a director or member of the supervisory board, signed by the new or remaining director(s), must be filed with the Austrian Commercial Register (Firmenbuch).
 The company must pay a small registration fee.

 6. What authority does a director have to represent the company?

-The Austrian private limited company is represented by its directors in external affairs, i.e. all matters in and out of court.
+The Austrian private limited company and a flexible company is represented by its directors in external affairs, i.e. all matters in and out of court.
 The directors are in principle entitled to perform the following activities on behalf of the company:

 • to issue binding declarations,